colligant/colligant.github.io/_posts/2020-04-19-2020-04-19-training-data-differences.md

 Honestly, I don't know what else to do.
 I might just evaluate the model on certain path/rows which have similar sampling dates and call it.
 I could preprocess the data so that the sampling dates of the 2015 data are similar to the 2013 data.
 This might result in better accuracy.
+## UPDATE!
+The extraction of training data was incorrect!
+Let's see if re-extracting and retesting
+results in something better...